Skip to main content

-TLDR: Nine PlayMemorize games are no-reading · the round itself uses no text, so they play identically in any of the 25 supported languages.
-They are Pi, Memory Game, Color, Tones, Ghost, Matrix, Spatial, and Illusions.
-Together they cover memory, sequence, pattern, and visual reasoning · the perfect set for kids, language learners, anyone with dyslexia, and anyone who just wants to switch their brain off the language channel for a few minutes.
+TLDR: Twenty-three PlayMemorize games are no-reading · the round itself uses no text, so they play identically in any of the 25 supported languages.
+Together they cover memory, sequence, pattern, perceptual override, and visual reasoning · the perfect set for kids, language learners, anyone with dyslexia, and anyone who just wants to switch their brain off the language channel for a few minutes.

 What you will get out of this article.
 A short tour of every no-reading game, why text-free training has unique advantages, an inline round of each, and a 15-minute kid-friendly routine that travels across languages.